 Nearly 30% of Cranleigh's drinking water pipes are constructed of asbestos cement.
-Asbestos cement pipes have a 50- to 70-year design life and some of these in Cranleigh are approaching 70 years old.
-Recent high numbers of bursts pipes have caused a considerable amount of concern and disruption in the Area.
+Asbestos cement pipes have a 50- to 70-year design life and some of these in Cranleigh are approaching 70 years old and residents have witnessed a growing number of burst pipes and experienced disruption of water supply in the Area.